-As at 31 December 2020 members of the Board of Directors and the Management Board of the Company and their close family members hold 5% of the Company's shares (31 December 2019: 5%).
+As at 31 December 2020 members of the Board of Directors and the Management Board of the Group and their close family members hold 5% of the Group's shares (31 December 2019: 5%).

-The Company's parent company is JSC Eurasian Financial Company (the "Parent company").
+The Group's parent company is JSC Eurasian Financial Company (the "Parent company").
 The Parent company is controlled by the group of individuals, Mr. Mashkevich A.A., Mr. Chodiyev P.K., Mr. Ibragimov A.R., each of whom owns 33.3%.
-Publicly available financial statements are produced by the Company's parent.
+Publicly available consolidated financial statements are produced by the Group's parent.